Thrum Quickstart Guide

 thrum mcp serve --agent-id myagent # Override agent identity

-See MCP Server for configuration and the complete tools reference (11 tools: 5 core messaging + 6 group management).
+See MCP Server for configuration and the complete tools reference (4 core messaging tools).

 Typical Workflow